wdi-sg/activerecord-intro/readme.md

 We want some sort of data in our database so that we can test our applications.
 Let's create a seed file in the terminal: `$ touch db/seeds.rb`

-In our `db/seeds.rb` file let's put the following:
+In our `db/seeds.rb` file, let's put the following code:

 ```ruby
 require "bundler/setup" # require all the gems we'll be using for this app from the Gemfile.
 Obviates the need for `bundle exec`